-Our aim is to provide a thought-provoking course, which actively encourages students to question current teaching methods and alignment cues.
-During the course, we will encourage trainees to develop a deeper understanding of how they work with, and relate to, their bodies, and how to adapt that understanding to create new, healthier approaches to living and moving.
+Our aim is to provide a thought-provoking course content, which actively encourages trainees to question current teaching methods and alignment cues.
+During the course, we will encourage you to develop a deeper understanding of how you work with, and relate to, your body and how to adapt that understanding to create new, healthier approaches to living and moving.

 Our approach to yoga is driven by the most current scientific anatomical and movement research and we hope to produce intelligent, skilful and responsive teachers, who nurture their practice and teaching of yoga through a consistent and mature personal practice.

-The course content will be practical and skills-based, and will also facilitate a personal journey of exploration and discovery.
-Material will be delivered in a variety of ways including formal lectures, guided practice and asana technique classes, group work, teaching practice and individual study and reading.
+The course content will be practical and skills-based, facilitating a personal journey of exploration and discovery.
+Material will be delivered in a variety of ways including formal lectures, guided practice and asana technique classes, group work, teaching practice and individual study and reading, both online and in-person.
 The course covers four key areas:

-- Developing a strong self-practice as the foundation for teaching
+- How to develop a strong self-practice as the foundation for teaching

 - Practical functional anatomy & physiology, including the latest research on fascia